 By Barbara Rainey

 All too frequently I wake up in the middle of the night and can’t go back to sleep.
-A week ago at 3:30 a.m., in more unwelcome wide-awake minutes, my brain started firing about the condition of our world.
+A week ago at 3:30 a.m. my brain started firing about the condition of our world.
 I didn’t ask for this, didn’t want it either, but it’s what my inner being was processing and it bubbled to the top.

 Fear about our future is everywhere.
 Though I try hard to avoid hearing or reading too much bad or sad news, it still creeps in.

 As I lay on my back, eyes on the ceiling, I remembered a promise Jesus made to me, to us:

 “In the world you will have tribulation, but take courage; I have overcome the world” (John 16:33 NASB).
 I rehearsed these words.
 Over and over.
 “So interesting,” I thought, “that Jesus didn’t say He overcame the tribulations or my troubles, but that He overcame the world.
 Why the world?”